jeantessier/jeantessier.com/data/BooksBackLog_2023-12-25_a.md

 year: 2021
 acquired: 2023-12-25

-A Christmas present about Miyazaki, replete will artwork from his major motion pictures.
+A Christmas present about Miyazaki, replete with artwork from his major motion pictures.
 Lots of gorgeous character studies.